Pendergaster/Pendergaster.github.io/index.md

 - [Oculus VR engine with OpenGL rendering](https://github.com/Pendergaster/VRstuff)

 The project's goal was to implement VR rendering from scratch.
 I decided to use the Ovr library by Oculus.
-Project integrated 3D Bullet physics and animation pipeline.
+Project integrated 3D Bullet physics and custom animation pipeline.

 ![image4](https://github.com/Pendergaster/VRstuff/raw/master/demo.gif)